-Many signs have been adapted over time to fit new technology or modern concepts such as emailing someone or taking a selfie.
+Many signs have been adapted to new technology or modern concepts, such as emailing someone or taking a selfie.

 ASL originated in the United States, while BSL is a British language that has evolved as it was taught and used by members of the deaf community in Britain.

-ASL has been influenced by French Sign Language (LSF) and Native American sign languages, whereas BSL is derived from a combination of LSF, Old British Sign Language (OBSL), and Signed English.
+ASL has been influenced by French Sign Language (LSF) and Native American sign languages.
+BSL is derived from a combination of LSF, Old British Sign Language (OBSL), and Signed English.

-For example, ASL has a more structured format and vocabulary than BSL; it also uses facial expressions to convey meaning as well as hand gestures, while BSL does not.
-Additionally, ASL is more likely to use “signs” that include both hands, whereas BSL mainly consists of one-handed signs.
+For example, ASL has a more structured format and vocabulary than BSL; it uses facial expressions and hand gestures to convey meaning, while BSL does not.
+In ASL, letters are signed with one hand, while BSL uses two.

 Alphabet System & Fingerspelling

 ASL has a one-handed alphabet that consists of 26 handshapes that represent each letter of the alphabet.